satishsingh21/graphQl-demo/README.md

 ---

 <ins>**Problem with graphql**</ins>
+* Client also need to know and learn graphql for front-end implementation
 * Require separate configuration at client end for implemneting caching  as Graphql reuest are POST.
 * It increase more work at backend levet as you need to maintain resolver and lot and lot of typedefs for schema apart from the database schema you alreay have.